kiselevskaya/Bioinformatics/genome_sequencing/assemble_genomes/README.md

         return Paths

     Output:
-        - list of contigs (long, contiguous segments of the genome)
+        - list of contigs (long, contiguous segments of the genome, non branching)